tedmoore/schelp2/docs/Classes/SynthDesc.md

 ### `read`
 Adds all synthDescs in a path to a dict.
 You should not use this method or *readFile to read SynthDescs into a SynthDescLib.
-Use [SynthDescLib#read](../Classes/SynthDescLib.md#read) or [SynthDescLib#readStream](../Classes/SynthDescLib.md#readstream) instead.
+Use [SynthDescLib / read ](../Classes/SynthDescLib.md#read) or [SynthDescLib / readStream ](../Classes/SynthDescLib.md#readstream) instead.

 ## Instance Methods